The Origami House: Architecture

 Original 1959 architectural rendering of The Origami House by architect John Barthel.

 The Origami House features a series of diamond-shaped rooflines.
 Its angular geometry evokes the folds of origami, which has led to it being commonly referred to as The Origami House.
 The layout is open and asymmetrical, with floor-to-ceiling glass, clerestory windows, and terrazzo flooring throughout.

 Architect John Barthel designed the house to harmonize with the sloped, wooded lot.
 The living areas are oriented toward a central patio and garden, with large glass walls offering natural light and views of mature oak and pecan trees.
 The folded-roof structure creates a dramatic interior volume while maintaining a modest footprint.

 The home's materials—natural wood, brick, and glass—underscore the principles of mid-century modernism and reflect Barthel's training under Eliel Saarinen at the Cranbrook Academy of Art.

-Unlike typical suburban mid-century designs, the Origami House features bold folded-plate geometry more often found in civic architecture, a sculptural quality emphasized by architecture writers noting its "expressionistic form" akin to regional modernist works by Meyer, Galoway, and Ju-Nel Homes.
+Unlike typical suburban mid-century designs, the Origami House features bold folded-plate geometry more often found in civic architecture, a sculptural quality emphasized by architecture writers noting its "expressionistic form" akin to regional modernist works by Howard Meyer, Glen Allen Galoway, and Ju-Nel Homes.